MJRidder/village-app/README.md

 ## Validations

 ### HTML Validation
 To validate HTML the [HTML validator](https://validator.w3.org/) was used.
 Due to the many templates used, created by me or the standard templates from Django it was at times challenging to understand where certain errors originated from.
 At the moment all HTML pages have been reviewed and all HTML errors in the validation have been resolved.
-Except for one last error on the sign up page, which is part of the summernote extension which I seem to be able to resolve.
+Except for one last error on the sign up page, which is part of the summernote extension which I seem to be unable to resolve.

 <details>
 <summary>Summarized error message</summary>